tum-vision/povar/README.md

 # Power Variable Projection for Initialization-Free Large-Scale Bundle Adjustment, ECCV 2024

 Welcome to the official page of the paper [Power Variable Projection for Initialization-Free Large-Scale Bundle Adjustment](https://arxiv.org/pdf/2405.05079) (accepted at ECCV 2024).
+You can find a video presentation [here](https://www.youtube.com/watch?v=PlFrfTaMfPc).

 ## Abstract